-All works will be restricted to the A82 carriageway surface and will not entail any verge working or vegetation clearance.
-There are no earthworks associated with the scheme, and the scheme does not require permanent (or temporary) land-take, accommodation works, site clearance or locally gained resources, and there is no requirement to import topsoil.
+All works will be restricted to the A9 carriageway surface and will not entail any verge working.
+There are also no earthworks associated with the scheme, the scheme does not require permanent (or temporary) land-take, accommodation works, site clearance or locally gained resources, and there is no requirement to import topsoil.
 As such, there is limited potential to spread or introduce INNS, invasive native perennials, or injurious flowering plant species.